 (i) The foreign court’s request and how it is processed

 In broad terms, the letter rogatory must be sent to Brazil through diplomatic channels, legalised (stamped) by Brazilian diplomatic authorities (or apostilled) and translated into Portuguese.
-The request must be addressed to the Brazilian Ministry of Justice.
+The request must be addressed to the Brazilian Ministry of Justice and Public Safety.

-Once the foreign court’s request arrives at the Ministry of Foreign Affairs it is sent to the STJ.
-Each request is then filed as a separate set of court proceedings, having the President of the STJ as the reporting judge.
+Once the foreign court’s request arrives at the Ministry of Foreign Affairs it is sent to the Superior Court of Justice.
+Each request is then filed as a separate set of court proceedings, having the President of the Superior Court of Justice as the reporting judge.
 Invariably Brazilian parties choose to challenge the request on a variety of grounds, and the whole service process often takes 12 months or longer to be completed.
 Having a Brazilian lawyer to assist with this is not a formal requirement – but in practice not doing May have the process drag out for longer than usual or even lead to the request being refused.

 Brazil is a party to the Inter-American Convention on Letters Rogatory and its Additional Protocol.
 While this Convention provides a set of written rules relating to foreign service within member countries, in practice the only key difference between service under the Convention is general service is that the former provides for a special form to be used containing certain specific details about the request.

 In March 2019, the Hague Service Convention came into force in Brazil.
 Requests under this Convention need to follow its own procedural rules, although once the requests arrive in Brazil they differ little from those relating to letters rogatory by non-members of the Convention.
 See further here.